Grief and nature consume a mourning couple in Starve Acre, Daniel Kokotajlo’s unsettling and deeply atmospheric folk horror.

 Despite running at only 98 minutes, Starve Acre takes a while to fully execute its mysterious, intriguing premise, which causes a dip in energy in the middle.
 But when it commits and runs with it, the results are chilling, albeit frustratingly brief and introduced with some lurching, rushed exposition.
 Smith and Clark both wow with two intertwining performances, with the latter proving, after 2019’s Saint Maud, that she is just at home in a horror film as she is in any genre, combining a deeply emotional core with a suitably spooky presence.
 As Starve Acre hurtles to its conclusion, both actors hammer home the film’s compelling angles of grief and trauma, and as the final disturbing scene becomes sun-kissed in tone before the screen snaps to black, their weary grief takes on an altogether more troubling aura.

-Starve Acre had its World Premiere at the 2023 BFI London Film Festival on 12 October and will be released in UK & Irish cinemas on 6 September 2024.
+Starve Acre had its World Premiere at the 2023 BFI London Film Festival on October 12, 2023.
+The film will be released in US theaters and on demand on July 26, 2024, and in UK & Irish cinemas on September 6.